IvanTopGaming/ITG_minecraft_docker-image/README.md

 This Docker image provides a ready-to-use Minecraft server, configured for easy deployment and customization.
 It supports both GraalVM and Zulu JDK for different performance and compatibility needs.

 #### Features:
+- **Automatic core download**: Automatic download support for the latest Vanilla, Paper, Purpur builds of all versions.
 - **Customizable Server Properties**: Easily configure server settings via environment variables.
 - **GraalVM and Zulu JDK Support**: Choose between GraalVM for performance or Zulu JDK for lightweight and compatibility with older Minecraft versions.
 - **Automatic Restart**: The server automatically restarts unless explicitly stopped.